lidofinance/lido-dao/README.md

 As a result of the script execution, the following will be installed:

 * the Deposit Contract instance;
-* all Aragon App instances (contracts: Lido, StakingProvidersRegistry, LidoOracle, and StETH)
+* all Aragon App instances (contracts: Lido, NodeOperatorsRegistry, LidoOracle, and StETH)
 * the Aragon PM for `lido.eth`;
 * the Lido DAO template;
 * and finally, the Lido DAO will be deployed.